syncfusion-content/flutter-docs/Flutter/maps/selection.md

 ![Enable shape selection](images/selection/enable-shape-selection.png)

+N>
+* Refer the `MapSelectionSettings`, for customizing the selected shape's appearance.

 ## Selection on initial rendering

 You can programmatically select a shape on a map using the `MapShapeLayer.initialSelectedIndex` property.